Quicklist: Toilet Types and Options

 A double-flush toilet comes with two flush settings.

 Press down lightly on the flush button or lever for a half flush for liquid waste.
-Press more firmly for a full flush for solid waste.
+Press more firmly for a full flush of solid waste.

 A double-flush toilet is a much more efficient option than a single-flush toilet.
 The downside is that they’re more expensive, slightly more difficult to maintain, and less common.